Soulaimene/CS_Challenge_2022/README.md

 you will find the notebook (".ipynb" file) for training the model.

 # Results
+You can refer to this table for some of our top predictions made using various  Crater U-Net models.
 <table>
   <tr>
     <td valign="top">  circle with a thick edge </td>